Kahvi-0/Tools-and-Concepts/Toolbox/Web/Website enumeration/readme.md

 - Directory brute forcing
     - Using [dirsearch](https://github.com/maurosoria/dirsearch)
-    - You can set the strength of the brute force list
+    - Set the strength of the brute force list
     - Uses custom list of file extensions
     - Follows redirects

-- Detect CMS
+- Detect CMS and technologies
+    - whatweb
-    - Using CMSeeK
+    - CMSeeK

 - Sorting the results by response code

-- Screenshoting every page
+- Screenshot responses
-    - Using cutycapt
+    - cutycapt

 - Running vulnerability scans against the site
-    - Using Nikto
+    - Nikto

  All information is added to an overview HTML page this lives in the root of the project directory that will be created.